-The U.S. Supreme Court will not hear an Indiana case on exactly who should have access to Great Lakes beaches.
+The U.S. Supreme Court will not hear an Indiana case on exactly who should have Great Lakes beach access.
 The case, BOBBIE GUNDERSON, V. STATE OF INDIANA, hoped to settle the question of legally defining the Ordinary High Water Mark on the inland Great Lakes.
-If SCOTUS took the case, it could have had a far-reaching impact over the entire Great Lakes region.
+If SCOTUS took the case, it could have had a far-reaching impact on the entire Great Lakes region.

 This means that the lower state courts rulings stand in which the public’s right to access the Great Lake’s shoreline after the U.S. Supreme Court announced Tuesday it was denying a petition to hear an appeal of an Indiana Supreme Court case over the matter.